Cuban-American Novelist & Poet National Book Award Finalist

 "Cristina García enchants us with...lyricism and humor and political engagement..." —Edwidge Danticat

-Cristina García is the author of five novels: The Lady Matador’s Hotel, (Scribner, 2010); A Handbook to Luck (Knopf, 2007); Monkey Hunting (Knopf, 2003); The Agüero Sisters (Knopf, 1997), winner of the Janet Heidiger Kafka Prize; and Dreaming in Cuban (Knopf, 1992), finalist for the National Book Award.
+Cristina García is the author of six novels: King of Cuba (Scribner, 2013), The Lady Matador’s Hotel, (Scribner, 2010); A Handbook to Luck (Knopf, 2007); Monkey Hunting (Knopf, 2003); The Agüero Sisters (Knopf, 1997), winner of the Janet Heidiger Kafka Prize; and Dreaming in Cuban (Knopf, 1992), finalist for the National Book Award.
 García has edited two anthologies, Bordering Fires: The Vintage Book of Contemporary Mexican and Chicano/a Literature (2006) and Cubanísimo: The Vintage Book of Contemporary Cuban Literature (2003).
 She is also the author of three works for young readers, Dreams of Significant Girls (2011), a young adult novel set in a Swiss boarding school in the 1970s; The Dog Who Loved the Moon, illustrated by Sebastia Serra, (Atheneum, 2008); and I Wanna Be Your Shoebox (Simon and Schuster, 2008).
 A collection of poetry, The Lesser Tragedy of Death (Akashic Books), was published in 2010.
-Her next novel, King of Cuba, will be released in 2013.

 García was a reporter for the Knoxville Journal before she was hired in 1983 by Time Magazine.
 Beginning there as a reporter and researcher, she became the publication's San Francisco correspondent in 1985, and its bureau chief in Miami for Florida and the Caribbean region in 1987.
 In 1988 she was transferred to Los Angeles.
 She left Time to write fiction full-time in 1990.